National Blue Trail: Early history

+Popularity in the 1980s

-But the Blue Trail was known only among hikers until the beginning of the 1980s, when Hungarian TV broadcast a series about the route of the Trail.
+But the Blue Trail was known only among hikers until the beginning of the 1980s, when Hungarian TV broadcast a series (Másfélmillió lépés Magyarországon, One And Half Million Steps In Hungary) about the route of the Trail.
 The organiser and editor of this series was Pál Rockenbauer, who at that time worked in the editorial office named "Natura" of the Hungarian TV.
-Pál Rockenbauer organised a small team and they completed the National Blue Trail during 76 days in an east-west direction.
+Pál Rockenbauer organised a small team and they completed the National Blue Trail during 76 days in an east–west direction.
 They carried everything (cameras, films and other equipment) in their backpacks and undertook the whole project without any external help.

 Their work was very successful: the series drew people's attention to the National Blue Trail.
 Everybody got to know the Trail in Hungary and many people began the completion of it.
 A lot of hikers have the series on video or DVD at home.
 Pál Rockenbauer committed suicide in 1987 during a hike on the paths of the Blue Trail close to village Katalinpuszta at the foot of the Naszály Mountain.
 A wooden headboard column cherishes his memory on that place beside the path of the National Blue Trail.

+Sister blue trails

+In 1989, the MTSZ launched the second blue trail commemorating Pál Rockenbauer, called the Rockenbauer Pál Dél-dunántúli Kéktúra (RPDDK, English: Rockenbauer Pál Southern Transdanubian Blue Trail).
+The 550 km long trail starts from the western endpoint of the OKT (Írott-kő) and spans to Szekszárd, covering the southern Transdanubian region including the Mecsek that is not covered by the OKT.

+In 1996, another blue trail was launched, the Alföldi Kéktúra (AK, in English: Lowlands Blue Trail).
+The 870 kilometers long trail runs between the RPDDK endpoint Szekszárd and Sátoraljaújhely, almost reaching the eastern end of OKT crossing the mostly flat Great Hungarian Plain region.

+The 3 official blue trails managed by MTSZ are called Országos Kék Kör (National Blue Circle).
+Hikers receive their badges by completing all 3 trails independently.

+Revival in the 2010s

+The OKT was in waning popularity in the early 1990s with fewer than 50 people completing it each year.
+But in the late 2000s it began to become popular again, and in 2012 the number of hikers surpassed the previous yearly record (202 in 2012 vs. 168 in 1966).
+Popularity continued to grow throughout the decade as the route was given a complete facelift with new signposts and waymarkers, on many sections it was rerouted for more convenient use.
+The MTSZ published a new brochure along with a new set of redesigned stamps, and many stamps were relocated for 0-24 hour availability.
+Due to marketing success and renewed interest in hiking (which was further catalyzed by the COVID-19 pandemic), the number of completions reached 500 for 2021 and 800 for 2022, making them the most popular years in the history of the Blue Trail.